Origins of the War of 1812: Seizing Canada as bargaining chip

 Historians now generally agree that an invasion and seizure of Canada was the main American military strategy once the war had begun.
 With British control of the oceans, there was no other way to fight against British interests actively.
-President James Madison believed that food supplies from Canada were essential to the British overseas empire in the West Indies and that an American seizure would be an excellent bargaining chip at the peace conference.
+President James Madison believed that food supplies from Canada were essential to the British Overseas Empire in the West Indies and that an American seizure would be an excellent bargaining chip at the peace conference.
 During the war, some Americans speculated that they might as well keep all of Canada.
 Thomas Jefferson, for example, was now out of power but argued that the expulsion of British interests from nearby Canada would remove a long-term threat to American republicanism.

 The New Zealander historian J.C.A.
 Stagg argued that Madison and his advisers believed that the conquest of Canada would be easy and that economic coercion would force the British to come to terms by cutting off the food supply for their highly-valuable West Indies sugar colonies.
 Furthermore, the possession of Canada would be a valuable bargaining chip.
 Stagg suggested that frontiersmen demanded the seizure of Canada not because they wanted the land, since they had plenty of it, but because the British were thought to be arming the Indians and thus blocked settlement of the West.

-As Horsman concluded, "The idea of conquering Canada had been present since at least 1807 as a means of forcing England to change her policy at sea.
-The conquest of Canada was primarily a means of waging war, not a reason for starting it."
 Hickey flatly stated, "The desire to annex Canada did not bring on the war."
 Brown (1964) concluded, "The purpose of the Canadian expedition was to serve negotiation not to annex Canada."

 Alfred Leroy Burt, a Canadian scholar but also a professor at an American university, agreed completely by noting that Foster, the British minister to Washington, also rejected the argument that annexation of Canada was a war goal.
 However, Foster also rejected the possibility of a declaration of war but had dinner with several of the more prominent War Hawks and so his judgement on such matters can be questioned.

 However, Stagg stated that "had the War 1812 been a successful military venture, the Madison administration would have been reluctant to have returned occupied Canadian territory to the enemy."
 Other authors concur, with one stating, "Expansion was not the only American objective, and indeed not the immediate one.
 But it was an objective."

 "The American yearning to absorb Canada was long-standing....
 In 1812 it became part of a grand strategy."